hxuu/blog/content/ctf/idek24/hello.md

 The script is simple enough, we first fetch the info page, with its response captured, we send it to our hosted server (I used beeceptor to tunnel my localhost) and retrieve the flag.

-The server in case you are wondering looks like this (written in flask)
+The server in case you are wondering looks something like this (written in flask):

 ```python
 from flask import Flask, request, jsonify